 - establishing a safe environment, in which children can learn and develop within an ethos of openness, treating each other with respect, feeling safe, having a voice and being listened to;

-- supporting vulnerable students, including those who have been abused, have witnessed violence towards others or may be vulnerable to abuse
+- supporting vulnerable pupils, including those who have been abused, have witnessed violence towards others or may be vulnerable to abuse

 - preventing unsuitable people from working with children, ensuring safe recruitment in checking the suitability of staff and volunteers to work with children and maintaining active vigilance thereafter.